 Wood Fences, Privacy Screening & Fencing

-Looking for beautiful, affordable wood fences, privacy screens and privacy fencing?
-I design and build wood fences which reflect the architectural style of your home in Los Angeles, whether you have a Mediterranean villa, a Spanish bungalow or a Craftsman home.
+Looking for a beautiful wood fence, privacy screen or privacy fencing?
+I design and build custom wood fences which reflect the architectural style of your home, whether you have a Mediterranean villa, a Spanish bungalow or a Craftsman home in the Los Angeles area.

-Below is my portfolio of fence photos, as well as pricing for fencing in Los Angeles and a detailed fence design guide.
+Below is my portfolio of fence photos, as well as pricing for fencing in the Los Angeles area and a detailed fence design guide.
+I hope these will help you find the right builder and design a fence you will enjoy for years to come.

 Portfolio of Wood Fences & Privacy Screens

-My portfolio features photos of my wooden fences and privacy screening so you can get an idea of the styles and types of fencing I design and build, as well as spark ideas for your own client inspired designs.
-To see pricing, materials and other information about each fence, just click on a photo.
+My portfolio features photos of my wooden fences and privacy screening so you can get an idea of the styles and types of fencing I design and build.
+To see more details about a project, just click on a photo.

 Modern & Asian Style Fences

-Modern Redwood Horizontal Fence Modern Cedar Horizontal Fence
+Modern Redwood Horizontal Fence Contemporary Redwood Horizontal Fence

 Craftsman & Greene and Greene Fences